Is volume the holographic dual of fidelity susceptibility?: Introduction

-In the rest of this paper, we present two counterexamples to the conjecture proposed in Eq.~\eqref{eq-proposal}.
-In Sec.~(\ref{sec-hyperbolic}), we study the fidelity susceptibility of the thermofield double (henceforth TFD) state of two copies of a CFT on $R\times H^{d-1}$.
-We first use the conformal map between $R^{d}$ and $S^{1}\times H^{d-1}$ to show that the fidelity susceptibility of this TFD state is equal to the fidelity susceptibility of the vacuum state of that CFT on $R^{d}$.
-We then show that the volume of a maximal slice in the two-sided hyperbolic AdS black hole (which is the holographic dual of the TFD state) is not proportional to the volume of a maximal slice in Poincare AdS spacetime (which is the holographic dual of the vacuum state on $R^{d}$).
-This shows that the conjectured relation in Eq.~\eqref{eq-proposal} is violated.
-However, it gives a test for checking any potential holographic dual of fidelity susceptibility in that this dual must have the same value in a two-sided hyperbolic AdS black hole as in Poincare AdS spacetime.
-In Sec.~(\ref{sec-sphere}), we study the UV divergences in the fidelity susceptibility of the vacuum state of a CFT on $R\times S^{d-1}$ and the UV divergences in the volume of a maximal slice of the $d+1$-dimensional global AdS spacetime.
-We find that even though the structure of the UV divergences in these two quantities is the same, the coefficients of the UV divergences are not consistent with the conjecture in Eq.~\eqref{eq-proposal}.
+In the rest of this paper, we study the conjecture cited in Eq.~\eqref{eq-proposal} in two specific cases.
+In Sec.~(\ref{sec-hyperbolic}), we study the UV divergences in the fidelity susceptibility of a thermofield double (henceforth TFD) state of two copies of a CFT on $R\times H^{d-1}$ and compare it to the divergences in the volume of a maximal slice in the dual AdS black hole spacetime.
+In Sec.~(\ref{sec-sphere}), we repeat this analysis for the vacuum state of a CFT on $R\times S^{d-1}$ and the divergences in the volume of a maximal slice in the dual global AdS spacetime.
 We end with our conclusions in Sec.~(\ref{sec-conc}).
-A brief review of the definition of fidelity susceptibility is also included in Appendix~\ref{app-der}.
+A brief review of the definition of fidelity susceptibility is included in Appendix~(\ref{app-der}) while in Appendix~(\ref{app-cutoff}), we derive the relationships we use between the bulk and CFT cutoffs.